 There has also been a continual drive to push the boundaries of artfulness in card design, making them another indicator of the personality and interests of the holder.

-Dane Whitehurst, creative director of Burgopak Ltd. told ICMA, “A plastic card isn’t just a bank card or a gift card, it is a ‘membership card.
+Dane Whitehurst, creative director of Burgopak Ltd., told ICMA, “A plastic card isn’t just a bank card or a gift card, it is a ‘membership card.
 In the absence of a handshake, the way it is presented through its packaging fundamentally defines the first, ‘Hello, welcome to the club.”

 Objectively defining successful processes that scale makes introducing material changes easier if manufacturers can quickly collect precise data on the impact of these changes.
 This will reduce the costs of revamping a process or dealing with the unforeseen deleterious effects of materials not bonding after the fact.

 Guarding manufacturing processes with predictive maintenance systems removes the need for more reactive preventive maintenance.
-You can effectively ensure that the highest quality products possible will come out of production when you can draw a direct line from development to final assembly through detailed data communication between all critical control points where surface quality has an opportunity to change.
+You can effectively ensure that the highest quality products possible will come out of production when you can draw a direct line from development to the final assembly through detailed data communication between all critical control points where surface quality has an opportunity to change.
 Mapping out the entire adhesion process with an easily trackable metric reveals vulnerabilities and makes it possible to do something about those vulnerabilities.

 To learn more about how to build an adhesion process that will increase throughput, reduce costs and provide actionable data, download our eBook about the most fundamental issues manufacturers face daily.
 The information in The Manufacturer’s Roadmap to Eliminating Adhesion Issues in Production will help manufacturers increase efficiency and delight more customers.